Intermediate (5th & 6th Grade) Program Description:

 A child may be removed from the program at any time by a parent by providing the building principal with a written request.
 If the teacher has a concern about a child’s placement in High Ability, additional data will be collected.
 All students will be monitored through the Response to Instruction (RtI) building process.
 Students, who are identified as struggling as evidenced by RtI data, will be discussed in RtI meetings for potential removal from the program.
 These students will exit the program as a result of a joint decision between the school and the parent.
 Should a parent/guardian, principal or classroom teacher request discontinuance of program services due to poor performance or for any other reasons, the following protocol shall be followed:

-Parents/Guardians of a child who requests reevaluation of their child’s eligibility must submit in writing an appeal form stating the reasons they believe their child should receive high ability services.
+Parents/Guardians who disagree with the identification of their child must submit in writing an appeal form stating the reasons they believe their child should receive high ability services.
 At the intermediate school level, all appeals go through the guidance department.
 After review by the Honors Cadre, the guidance department will inform the parent/guardian of its decision.
 Appeal forms are available on the Duneland School Corporation webpage.
 Appeals will be considered from August 1st-September 30th.
 No further appeals will be considered after September 30th.